trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > First, we cultivate the Soft Zone, we sit with our emotions, observe the work with theme learn how to let them float away if they are rocking our boat, and how to use them when they are fueling our creativity.
 Then we turn our weaknesses into strengths until there is no fenjal of our natural eruptions and nerves sharpen our game, fear alerts us, anger funnels I to focus.
 Next we discover what emotional states trigger our greatest performances.
 This is a truly personal question.
 Some of us will be most creative when ebullient, others when morose.
 To each his own.
 Introspect.
 Then Make Sandals.

 The main idea of the Making Sandals chapter is summarized in that last quote.
-But the stories told - of fighting against people fair and square, even when they don't play by the rules, of being so much above them emotionally that it doesn't even touch you and instead actually makes you perform even better is the truly hard thing.
-Truly internalizing this idea and actually going the extra mile, to make the effort and acquire the right to wear sandals is the bloody hard part and in the end it is what distinguishes the best from the merely great again.
+But the stories told - of fighting against people fair and square, even when they don't play by the rules, of being so much above them emotionally that it doesn't even touch you and instead  makes you perform even better is the truly hard thing.
+Truly internalizing this idea and  going the extra mile, to make the effort and acquire the right to wear sandals is the bloody hard part and in the end it is what distinguishes the best from the merely great again.
 One question that comes up over and over and over again in all of this though - why this intense focus on competing?
 What is in it, when he is denouncing a dog-eats-dog world by his philosophy, yet thinks of everything in terms of how to win competitions?
-The hypocrisy is not lost on him, and he doesn't seem to be bothered because to him it is about personal growth only - but is it really?
+The hypocrisy is not lost on him, and he doesn't seem to be bothered because to him it is about personal growth only - but is it ?

 ### Chapter 19 - Bringing It All Together